earthly/earthly/docs/basics/basics.md

 ## Earthly is better logged in

-A better version of this tutorial is available in Earthly Cloud.
-Get started for free with Earthly Cloud by visiting the [sign up](https://cloud.earthly.dev/login) page.
+A better, interactive version of this tutorial is available in Earthly Cloud.
+Get started with Earthly Cloud for free by visiting the [sign up](https://cloud.earthly.dev/login) page.

 ## Table of Contents